Moses-chibuike/LINL/README.md

 ### About:

-AlaoMeHelp is an independent NGO with a simple but powerful mission: to transform lives by investing in resilience, courage, and untapped potential.
+Language Integration Nigeria Limited is an independent NGO with a simple but powerful mission: to transform lives by investing in resilience, courage, and untapped potential.

 #### Available Pages